-Rich chocolate praline truffles made with wholesome ingredients, including Allulose, by Wholesome, a rare sugar or monosaccharide naturally found in figs, raisins and kiwi.
-These decadent praline truffles make a chocolatey-buttery gift that is also vegan, gluten-free.
+Rich chocolate praline truffles made with a secret ingredient, homemade praline carmel crumbs mixed in the fudgy creamy center, and coated in a dark chocolate shell.
+These decadent praline truffles make a chocolatey-buttery gift that is also vegan, dairy-free, gluten-free.

 Chocolate Praline Truffles